 DetailThe art direction asked to include a specific piece of architecture, a weathervane that hinted at the name of the winery, and a landscape of California hills and vineyards.
 This was my first go at it.

 First attempt Okay, the designer liked it, the client liked it, but it wasn't quite right for the label.
-They wanted less texture, less brush strokes, less saturated colors, made to look a little old, more atmosphere in the distance...and while you're at it, loose the we ...Read More
+They wanted less texture, less brush strokes, less saturated colors, made to look a little old, more atmosphere in the distance...and while you're at it, lo ...Read More

 detailLife can be serendipitous.
 It's good to have a plan, but often what unfolds has no resemblance to your grand scheme.
 Continuing from yesterday, I'm going to take this short week to feature more wine label work and the serendipitous way it came to me.

 detailIt wasn't by design or hard work, but had it's seeds in my seeking a little rest and relaxation.
-We spent a weeks vacation in San Francisco and Napa Valley and I was floored by the ...
+We spent a weeks vacation in San Francisco and Napa Valley and I was floor ...
 Read More

 A while back I was commissioned by Timothy Harris Design to paint this wine label for Livingston Cellars, an E&J Gallo Brand.
 I was honored to learn that it was selected in the Professional Illustration category of Creative Quarterly 16 as a runner up.